Inference of a time delay in stochastic systems: Power spectral density approach -- numerical results

 Moving on to the system subject to Gaussian time-delayed feedback~[Eq.~\eqref{eq:Gaussian_fb_force}], we have to distinguish two limits based on the deterministic threshold, i.e., $a\tau/(\gamma b^2)=1$.
 Far below this threshold (in particular $a = 2k_B T$ and $a = 3k_B T$), in the limit of small displacements the feedback force can be approximated as a repulsive harmonic feedback \cite{kopp_persistent_2023-1}.
 On the other hand, for feedback parameters far beyond the threshold to persistent motion ($A = 55k_BT$ and $A=85k_BT$), the particle can be considered as moving at an approximately constant velocity while being subject to attractive harmonic feedback \cite{kopp_persistent_2023-1} (see Appendix \ref{sec:gaussian_linearized_const_vel}).
-From Fig.~\ref{fig:nonlinear_numerical}c, far above and below the threshold, we see agreement between the data obtained by numerical simulations of the full nonlinear problem and the expression Eq.~\eqref{eq:psd_linear_ana} and the result based on~\eqref{eq:lin_ana_const_vel} respectively.
+From Fig.~\ref{fig:nonlinear_numerical}c, far above and below the threshold, we see agreement between the data obtained by numerical simulations of the full nonlinear problem and the expression Eq.~\eqref{eq:psd_linear_ana} and the result based on Eq.~\eqref{eq:lin_ana_const_vel}, respectively.
 Particularly, we observe oscillations with the same characteristics as in the linear system.
 Only at low frequencies, i.e., before the onset of oscillatory behavior, do the simulation data deviate from the analytical approximation.

-Interestingly, as we approach the threshold, $a\tau/(\gamma b^2) = 1$, from above or below ($a=6k_B T$ and $a=25 k_B T$) we see a significant deviation from the analytical prediction at small $\omega$, indicating that the simple linear approximation is no longer valid but at best a crossover behavior becomes relevant.
-However, the locations of the minima remain unaffected, from which we interpret that the signature of time delay remains even outside the linear regime.
+Interestingly, as we approach the threshold, $a\tau/(\gamma b^2) = 1$, from above or below ($a=6k_B T$ and $a=25 k_B T$) we see a significant deviation from the analytical prediction at small $\omega$, indicating that the simple linear approximation is no longer valid but a crossover behavior becomes relevant.
+However, the locations of the maxima and minima remain unaffected, from which we interpret that the signature of time delay persists even outside the linear regime.

 From the results discussed so far, we conclude that the characteristic oscillations with period $\Delta \omega = 2\pi/\tau$ are robust against variation of the feedback force, even in the nonlinear regime.